Digital Collections: from Projects to Pedagogy and Scholarship

 A faculty member who wishes to receive a Mellon DC grant must collaborate with a librarian or archivist.
 Faculty considering a project should complete the online Initial Interest Form to begin the process.
 The appropriate librarian or archivist will then be in touch for initial informal discussions about the subject and scope of the project.
-The Mellon Digital Scholar may also be consulted at this early stage.
 Working with the librarian, the faculty member will then develop a brief project proposal (2-3 pages).
 The proposal should include:

 - a description of the nature of the project and potential for curricular integration

 - sources of financial support other than the Mellon DC grant,